-In the spring of 1776, Mercy Otis Warren received a letter from her good friend Abigail Adams complaining
+In the spring of 1776, Mercy Otis Warren received a letter from her good friend Abigail Adams complaining about her husband John.

 Mercy Otis Warren